The History of the Château

 The area was prospering when Albert Hudelist built the original château, between 1826 and 1836.
 The back steps, the dining room, bedrooms 2, 3 and 6, and the spiral staircase were all constructed then.
 The Hudelists had one son, but he died before his parents, and they sold the château to the Dambricourt family in 1856.

 Auguste Dambricourt already owned the château that is 500 yards west of this one, bought in 1848.
 He added a stable block there of similar design to the one here.
 By the end of the nineteenth century, the Dambricourts would own nine paper mills on the River Aa, and be the second biggest paper makers in France.
 Their high quality paper with its ‘Hallines’ watermark was the favourite paper of Victor Hugo.

-Much of the Dambricourt wealth that was derived from the paper industry was ploughed into huge local building projects of which this château was one.
+Much of the Dambricourt wealth that was derived from the paper industry was ploughed into huge local building projects of which our château was one.